CS5001-khoury/hw08/README.md

     save_movies("test1.txt", movies) # correct version in test1_correct.txt
 ```

-A "fancier" solution would be to read back in the file just saved as a simple read, and compare contents.
+A more elegant solution would be to read back in the file just saved as a simple read, and compare contents.
 For example

 ```python
 def compare_files(filename1, filename2):